When I left University and planned to leave my home country,

 - To take a water taxi at sunset on Dubai Creek is to catch a glimpse of the contrast between old and new in Dubai – and it is a magical way to end a day

-- A 40 hectare fantasy with over 5km of canals, luxury hotels, restaurants, a recreated souk and a turtle sanctuary – Madinat Jumeirah is one of the few artificially created experiences that works
+- Madinat Jumeirah in Dubai: A 40 hectare fantasy (nearly 99 acres) full of canals, luxury hotels, restaurants, a recreated souk and a turtle sanctuary

 - At the Tokyo Fish Market you can discover types of fish you’ve never seen, wonder why the vendors are not electrocuted, and be fascinated by the tuna auction.